thingsboard/thingsboard.github.io/docs/user-guide/integrations/opc-ua.md

 return result;
 {% endhighlight %}

-This converter will process RPC command to device with method **setState** and boolean **params** value to call 'Start' or 'Stop' method of Airconditioner.
+This converter will process the RPC command to the device using the method **setState** and a boolean **params** value to call the 'Start' or 'Stop' method of the Airconditioner.

-Destination node is detected using **deviceName** field of incoming message metadata.
+Destination node is detected using the **deviceName** field of the incoming message metadata.

 ![image](/images/user-guide/integrations/opc-ua/downlink-converter.png)

 ##### OPC-UA Integration

-Next we will create Integration with OPC UA server inside the ThingsBoard.
+Next, we will create Integration with OPC UA server inside the ThingsBoard.
-Open **Integrations** section and add new Integration with type **OPC-UA**
+Open the **Integrations** section and add a new Integration with a type **OPC-UA**

 - Name: OPC-UA Airconditioners
 - Type: OPC-UA